adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

 Rewards are tracked in a separate `rewardsReserve` balance to ensure sufficient funds are available for claiming.

+## Native Token Support

+The contract supports both ERC20 token staking and native token staking:

+- `stake(amount)` - For staking ERC20 tokens
+- `stakeNative()` - For staking native tokens (automatically wrapped to WETH)
+- `claimInterest()` - For claiming ERC20 token rewards
+- `claimInterestNative()` - For claiming rewards as native tokens
+- `completeUnstake(index)` - For completing unstaking of ERC20 tokens
+- `completeUnstakeNative(index)` - For completing unstaking as native tokens

+This dual support allows for flexibility in user interactions with the staking system.

 ## Security Considerations

 The contract implements several security measures: